 “The loss of language represents the loss of part of the world’s soul,” says Highway in a film that documents the project which will be screened as part of the November 19 event on campus.

-This performance is connected to the SSHRC-funded Faculty of Arts-based Indigenous language revitalization project Songs in the Key of Cree, whichconnects the Cree concepts of achimoowin, ayamoowin, and paapoowin (language, story-telling, and laughter).
+This performance is connected to the SSHRC-funded Faculty of Arts-based Indigenous language revitalization project Songs in the Key of Cree, which connects the Cree concepts of achimoowin, ayamoowin, and paapoowin (language, story-telling, and laughter).
 The project incorporates community-based research into the history of language loss and resurgence, and contributes to the development of multi-media language and cultural materials in partnership with the Saskatchewan Indigenous Cultural Centre, the Manitoba First Nations Education Resource Centre, and the University of Waterloo.

 "The songs are performed by Peruvian-Canadian cabaret singer Patricia Cano, whose vocals are utterly electrifying, with jazz saxophonist Marcus Ali" - review from Edinburgh Festival

 In May 2019, Professor Susan Roy and MA student Emma Rain Smith of the Department of History joined Highway and the artists on the project’s tour to northern Manitoba First Nations communities.
 The tour offered performances as well as theatre and beadwork workshops with youth.
-Highway intiated the project to encourage Indigenous youth to use their language in any way they can.
+Highway initiated the project to encourage Indigenous youth to use their language in any way they can.

 Indigenous languages are critically endangered throughout the world.
 This is more than a loss of words and laughter: Indigenous languages embody sets of relationships and ways of being in the world that are powerful, transformative, and sometimes very funny.
 The Songs in the Key of Cree performance highlights the global importance of Indigenous languages.